 - One trial provides some support for the idea that vegans/vegetarians may benefit more from creatine supplementation in relation to muscle adaptations to exercise.
 But more studies are required to confirm this finding.

-- But vegans/vegetarians DO NOT need to supplement with creatine to obtain similar muscle and strength gains (versus non-supplementing meat-eaters).
+- But it would seem that vegans/vegetarians do not need to supplement with creatine to obtain similar muscle and strength gains (versus non-supplementing meat-eaters).

 - A lack of dietary creatine does not appear to negatively impact cognitive function in vegetarians/vegans.